 Rolled Cap of Ribeye Crostini- Two Ways

-BY: Snake River Farms
+By: Snake River Farms

 Rolled cap of ribeye might be a new cut of steak for many people, but it’s rich, deeply beefy flavor and tenderness has long been a favorite for those in the know.
 While it’s more than deserving of star billing on the dinner plate, it also makes for a memorable opening act.